18 “Thank You For Your Consideration” Alternatives

 In all of these situations, you are closing out the conversation and showing your gratitude to the reader or receiver.

 Alternatives By Business Scenario

-Below are examples by what your intentions are with the closing phrase.
-For example, if you are ending an interview, you might want to choose a phrase that’s different than when you’re ending a business letter.
+Below are examples of what your intentions are with the closing phrase.
+For example, if you are ending an interview, you might want to choose a different phrase than when you’re ending a business letter.

 When ending a phone interview

 When ending a phone interview, it’s great to show your appreciation for the persons time and your excitement about moving forward.

 - Thanks for your time today, it was a lot of fun.